zhou-zl18/LLM_Collective_Intelligence/README.md

 # LLM Collective Intelligence

-This is the repository for paper **"Evidence of Collective Intelligence in LLM Agent Groups"**
+This is the repository for paper **"Extracting Collective Intelligence Factor in LLM Agent Groups"**

 ## Environment
 - Tested OS: Windows